BeardedBear/beardify/README.md

 ![alt text](http://i.imgur.com/2HRvcVq.png "Logo")

 # Experimental Spotify client, in Elm.
-IMPORTANT : Read-only for now
+IMPORTANT : At this time, only add/remove albums in collections, play songs/albums, view and play your playlists and view Spotify data.

 ## Installation
 Don't try to install it, otherwise your house will probably explode, and so will your dog.
 Be patient, and when it's ready I'll make smoke signals in the sky, watch for a bear symbol in the clouds.